Constitutional carry: Louisiana

+On June 18, 2022, Louisiana Governor John Bel Edwards signed SB 143 into law (effective August 1, 2022), removing the need for Louisiana residents 21+ who were active duty or honorably discharged military from needing to obtain a permit to carry concealed.

+On March 5, 2024, Louisiana Governor Jeff Landry signed SB 1 into law (effective July 4, 2024), making Louisiana the 28th state to pass legislation to allow permitless concealed carry.
+Specifically, this law allows adults 18+ to carry a concealed weapon without a permit.
+Open carry without a permit was already allowed for residents and non-residents 17+.

 Maine

-In 2015, LD 652 was a constitutional carry bill that was under consideration by the Maine Legislature.
-It was sponsored by Senator Eric Brakey with 17 co-sponsors in the Senate and 79 co-sponsors in the House.
-LD 652 was signed into law by Governor Paul LePage on July 8, 2015 (effective October 15, 2015), applying to both residents and nonresidents with no permit being required at 18+ for open carry and none required for concealed carry unless under 21.
+On July 8, 2015, Maine Governor Paul LePage signed LD 652 into law (effective October 15, 2015), creating an exception for those over the age of 21 who are not prohibited from possessing firearms to carry a handgun concealed without a permit.
+The open carry of handguns and long guns was legal without a permit before the passage of this act for those 18+.

 Mississippi

 In 2013, the Unlicensed Open Carry Bill was passed to clarify that no permit was needed to open carry at the age of 18+ for residents and non-residents, it was clarified by the Mississippi Supreme Court that the Right to Open Carry was guaranteed by the Mississippi State Constitution.
 As of July 1, 2015, the concealed carry law was amended to say "no license shall be required under this section for a loaded or unloaded pistol or revolver carried in a purse, handbag, satchel, other similar bag or briefcase or fully enclosed case."
 On April 15, 2016, the law was further expanded to include belt and shoulder holsters and sheaths.
 This effectively allows for constitutional carry in Mississippi for residents and nonresidents age 18+.
 However, some forms of concealed carrying would still require a permit (e.g. Mexican carry or concealed in an ankle holster).